astronomer/astro-sdk/README.md

 For those who don't want to store their transformations in external SQL files or who want to create tranformation functions that are extendable and importable, we offer a rich python API that simplifies the SQL experience for the python engineer!

-Here is an example DAG of a SQL + Python workflow using `astro`, we'll break this down in the subsequent sections.
+Here is an example DAG of a SQL + Python workflow using `astro`.
+We'll break down how this DAG works in the subsequent sections.

 ```python
 from datetime import datetime, timedelta